armerj/jekyll-now/codebreaker_2019/_posts/2020-01-03-CodeBreaker-2019-Task-5.md

 - Check if the OAUTH token was vaild and for chat
 - Allow login

-Using Logcat
 Logcat can pull logs from an android app and print them to the console.
-The flag pid will limit the output to the app running under that pid and "*:V" means to print all tags verbose.
+The flag pid will limit the output to the app running under that pid and "*:V" means to print all tags with verbose output.
 {% highlight bash %}
 .\adb.exe -e logcat --pid=21576 --format=color *:V
 {% endhighlight %}

 Authentication is not same as authorization.
 [Anum Siddiqui](https://medium.com/datadriveninvestor/authentication-vs-authorization-716fea914d55) said it well on his blog, "... authentication is the process of verifying oneself, while authorization is the process of verifying what you have access to."
 The server only checks for authentication and not authorization, enabling me to authenticate as Kingsley but login as Arianna.

 I can now masquerade as different users.
-I logged in as each user to determine the each user's contacts and map their relationships.
+I logged in as each user to determine each user's contacts and map their relationships.

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_5/user_connections.png)